BrianBassey37/BrianBassey37/README.md

 👋 Hi, I’m Brian Bassey

-I am a Machine Learning Engineer with a background in Electrical Electronics Engineering.
+I am a Data Analyst and a Software Engineer with a background in Electrical Electronics Engineering.
 I love solving complex data and algorithmic problems and have extensive experience at high-growth startups.

-Skills and Expertise
+Skills and Expertise:

 Programming Languages: Python (Numpy, Tensorflow, Keras, Scikit-Learn), C/C++, SQL, Ruby on Rails, JavaScript, HTML, CSS